Giwasawa/dcdevaluation/README.md

 # dcdevaluation (Decode - Evaluation package)
-dcdevaluation is a package that optimizes the model evaluation process.
+dcdevaluation is a library that optimizes the model evaluation process.
 It was built based on the necessities of the data science team of a company named Decode, based on São Paulo - Brazil.
 As it is in it's early stages, for now, it only supports binary classification models.